Maurice Barrès: Early years

 Born at Charmes, Vosges, he received his secondary education at the lycée of Nancy, attending there the lessons of Auguste Burdeau, later pictured as social climber Paul Bouteiller in Les Déracinés.
 In 1883 continued his legal studies in Paris.
 Establishing himself at first in the Quartier Latin, he became acquainted with Leconte de Lisle's cenacle and with the symbolists in the 1880s, even meeting Victor Hugo once.
 He had already started contributing to the monthly periodical, Jeune France (Young France), and he now issued a periodical of his own, Les Taches d'encre, which survived for only a few months.
 After four years of journalism he settled in Italy, where he wrote Sous l'œil des barbares (1888), the first volume of a trilogie du moi (also called Le Culte du moi or The Cult of the Self), completed by Un Homme libre (1889), and Le Jardin de Bérénice (1891).
 The Cult of the Self trilogy was influenced by Romanticism, and also made an apology of the pleasure of the senses.

-He supplemented these apologies for his narcissism with L'Ennemi des lois (1892), and with an admirable volume of impressions of travel, Du sang, de la volupté, de la mort (1893).
+He supplemented these apologies for his narcissism with L'Ennemi des lois (1892), and with a volume of impressions of travel, Du sang, de la volupté, de la mort (1893).
 Barrès wrote his early books in an elaborate and often very obscure style.

 The Comédie Française produced his play Une Journée parlementaire in 1894.
 A year after establishing himself in Neuilly, he began his trilogy in 1897, Le Roman de l'énergie nationale (Novel of the National Energy), with the publication of Les Déracinés.
 In this second major trilogy, he superated his early individualism with a patriotic fidelity to the fatherland and an organicist conception of the nation.
 Affected by the Dreyfus Affair, and finding himself on the side of the Anti-Dreyfusards, Barrès played a leading role alongside Charles Maurras, which initiated his shift to the political right; Barrès oriented himself towards a lyrical form of nationalism, founded on the cult of the earth and the dead ("la terre et les morts", "earth and the dead"—see below for details).

 The Roman de l'énergie nationale trilogy makes a plea for local patriotism, militarism, the faith to one's roots and to one's family, and for the preservation of the distinctive qualities of the old French provinces.
 Les Déracinés narrates the adventures of seven young Lorrainers who set out to conquer fortune in Paris.
 Six of them survive in the second novel of the trilogy, L'Appel au soldat (1900), which gives the history of Boulangism; the sequel, Leurs figures (1902), deals with the Panama scandals.
 Later works include: